 Reviewed by Melissa Conrad Stöppler, MD

 - What kind of disease is multiple sclerosis?

 - What does the body's nervous system control?

 - What is myelin?

-- Which is a common symptom of MS?
+- Imbalance is a common symptom of MS. True or false?

 - Do people die from MS?

 - What is the meaning of the term "multiple sclerosis?"

 - Multiple sclerosis is only seen in adults.
 True or false?